Skilled Nursing & Assisted Living (Combined calendar)

 It begins with recognizing the individuality of our residents and allowing them to get involved in things that have meaning for them; so we offer a wide range of activities, often with several different things going on at the same time, an approach that allows for and respects residents’ choices.

-Overseen by a certified recreational therapist, the program employs the talents of certified music, art and pet therapists, who are specially trained to help residents reap the full rewards of their participation.
+Nationally Certified Activity Director and a team of dedicated Activity Assistants, the program employs the talents of certified music, art and pet therapists, who are specially trained to help residents reap the full rewards of their participation.

 Music therapy includes everything from a drum and rhythm group to sing-alongs and dancing.
 Art classes have residents at the easel, painting portraits to sunsets.
 Our pets are frequent and beloved visitors that bring smiles and a sense of calm.

 There are also totally unique experiences like Laughter Unlimited, clowns and musicians from Circus Sarasota, who come to the Pines as often as four times a week to crack jokes, cut up and prove that laughter is, in fact, often the best medicine.
-There are excursions to the local Players Theater, the Van Wezel Performing Arts Center, Mote Marine Laboratory and Aquarium and the Marie Selby Botanical Gardens.
+There are seasonal excursions to local community restaurants, parks and beaches, the Ringling Art and Circus Museums, Players Theater, the Van Wezel Performing Arts Center, Mote Marine Laboratory and Aquarium and the Marie Selby Botanical Gardens.

 Intergenerational contact between our seniors and the children from our on-campus daycare and preschool is such a regular and rewarding experience for both that we have occasional Friday luncheons.
 How much does it mean to both groups?
 It’s not uncommon to hear the children call a resident grandma or grandpa.